teodordobrev/build-the-word/README.md

 Code is released under the [MIT License](LICENSE) — use, modify, and deploy freely.

-The vocabulary is adapted from thethe common CEFR/A1-level and Cambridge kids book word list.
+The vocabulary is adapted from the common CEFR/A1-level and Cambridge kids book word list.
 Only the plain list of common English words was used to build the game.
 All related marks/trademarks belong to their respective owners.
 This is an independent, non-commercial educational project and is not affiliated with or endorsed by anyone.
-The idea comes from my friend https://borislavlazarov.github.io/sglobi-dumata/
+The idea comes from https://borislavlazarov.github.io/sglobi-dumata/

 Emoji artwork is rendered by the player's own device/operating system.